 7) Networking & Events

-When developing a social media strategy for life coaches, networking should be one of your top goals.
+When developing a social media strategy services for life coaches, networking should be one of your top goals.
 Because coaching depends on human interaction, you must actively seek opportunities to make connections, develop relationships, and broaden your reach through personal interactions.

 However, you must be very particular about the types of events you seek, determining whether the events you’re contemplating will be attended by your target audience or by people who can help you develop your coaching business.